 Skip to content

-The Pioneer Centre for Artificial Intelligence (P1) is a Danish cross-university research centre dedicated to advancing AI research through collaboration.
+The Pioneer Centre for Artificial Intelligence (P1) is a Danish cross-university research centre and consortium dedicated to advancing AI research through collaboration with partnering institutions.

-This documentation provides a concise guide for P1 affiliates on how to access and use our dedicated high-performance computing (HPC) facilities, as well as those of our partner institutions.
+This documentation aims to centralize practical knowledge and provide a concise guide for P1 affiliates on how to access and use our available high-performance computing (HPC) facilities.

 Alt Text